mayaanne/foundations/sprint-4/js-repl-intro.md

 ## Reflect
 In your [my-reflections-sprint-4](my-reflections-sprint-4.md) answer the following question:

-1. What was your first impression of the Repl.it website?
+- What was your first impression of the Repl.it website?
+- How did you find using it in practice?
+Confusing?
+Useful?
+- When you say the name of the website in your head, how are you pronouncing it?
+"REPLIT"?
+"REP-ILL-IT"?
+"REPELL-IT"?